MahindraManoj/arm-templates/README.md

 Prerequisite:

 - Understand how shared disk concept works before if not familiar with it.
-- The mazShares property for the data disks that will get created has been set to 2.
+- The maxShares property for the data disks that will get created has been set to 2.
 If the disk(s) need to be shared with more than 2 VMs, then the value needs to be changed accordingly.

 To deploy this template, click the below button.